top of page

 The Group Programme may be appropriate if you are:

-• Interested in learning alongside others with similar experiences
+• interested in learning alongside others with similar experiences

-• Wanting to learn practical strategies to apply between sessions and beyond
+• wanting to learn practical strategies to apply between sessions and beyond

-• Willing to commit to attending all sessions in a closed group
+• willing to commit to attending all sessions in a closed group

 Small group of adults seated together in discussion during a group programme.